olidv/existo-me.github.io/README.md

 ## How You Can Contribute

+As a full-stack developer, I can work as a back-end or front-end programmer.
+But I'm not specialized in web design nor ux/ui.
+If you work in these areas, your contribution is most welcome.

 You can help if you want, by editing this repo and adding new content - text, scripts, styles, images, ...
 Just follow the steps below:

 - Fork this repository
 - Clone the repository